consumet/consumet.ts/CONTRIBUTING.md

 This guide is for the people who are interested in contributing to Consumet Extensions.
 It is not a complete guide yet, but it should help you get started.
 If you have any questions or any suggestions, please open a [issue](https://github.com/consumet/extensions/issues/new?assignees=&labels=Bug&template=bug-report.yml) or join the [discord server](https://discord.gg/qTPfvMxzNH).

+See our [informal contributing guide](./docs/guides/contributing.md) for more details on contributing to this project.

 ## Prerequisites
 To contribute to Consumet code, you need to know the following:
    - [Nodejs](https://nodejs.org/)